-When you're creating your very first meal plan, the best place to start is deceptively simple: Just think about what you and your family like to eat.
+When you're creating your very first meal plan, the best place to start is deceptively simple: Just think about what you (and your family, if you're cooking for them) like to eat.
 Next, make a list of favorite recipes and plug them into the weekly calendar where they feel most appropriate.
 From there, ask yourself:

 - Which recipes will everyone want to eat and when?

 - How many meals do I need?